Organizational Behavior Requirements: Macro Track

 V. Second-Year Research Paper

-By the end of the winter quarter in year 2, each student will submit a research paper prepared with the collaboration of a faculty advisor and input from a second faculty reader.
+By April 30 in year 2, each student will submit a research paper prepared with the collaboration of a faculty advisor and input from a second faculty reader.
 Students will present this research paper in the OB seminar in the spring quarter.
 While research is done in collaboration with their faculty advisor, this paper should be the student’s own written work.
 This paper is a key way that the OB faculty track the progress of students in their second year and plays a major role in the student’s second-year evaluation.

 VI.
 Teaching Requirement